cncf/wg-ci/README.md

 ## Meeting Time

-The CI Working Group meets on the 2nd and 4th Tuesday of every month at 8AM PT (USA Pacific):
+The CI Working Group meets on the 4th Tuesday of every month at 8AM PT (USA Pacific):

 Agenda and Notes: http://tinyurl.com/cncf-ci-wg-notes